FAQs – Divorce Mediation Process

 - make note of issues, agreements and action items.

-Perhaps partially.
-Although the mediation process is usually most effective in person, there are often ways we can move forward using email and/or videoconferencing products such as Skype.
-I will work with you to make the mediation process as efficient as possible.
+Not necessarily.
+Although the mediation process is usually most effective in person, it’s possible to use videoconferencing for meetings.
+There are usually ways we can move the process forward using email and sharing documents.
+I will work with you to come up with a mediation process that best suits your situation and preferences.

 Who can attend?